Food Warriors Course

 Modules

-Module 1:
+Module 1: Soil

 In Module 1 of the Food Warriors course, we will:

-1) Learn about Indigenous visions of reciprocal land ethics
+1) Learn about Indigenous visions of reciprocal land ethics.

-Module 2:
+Module 2: Seeds

 Empowering ourselves and others